Skip to main contentSkip to navigation

 Do you recover LaCie Rugged SSD models?

 Yes.
 LaCie Rugged SSD models contain NVMe or SATA SSDs rather than spinning drives.
-SSD recovery follows a different workflow: no clean bench work, but firmware-level intervention through PC-3000 SSD or direct NAND reading if the controller fails.
+SSD recovery follows a different workflow: no clean bench work, but firmware-level intervention through PC-3000 SSD over SATA/NVMe, or PC-3000 Flash for direct chip-off NAND reading if the controller suffers catastrophic hardware failure.
 SSD pricing starts at $200 for simple copies and goes up to $1,200-$1,500 for board-level repairs.

 Need LaCie Data Recovery?